The Golden Calf

 The next day Moses said to the people, “You have sinned a great sin” (32:30).
 Talk about preaching to the choir!
 These people already knew they had sinned, and they had repented!
 So why did Moses get up the next day and say, “You have committed a great sin”?
 Whatever happened to forgiveness?

 Why doesn’t Moses draw a line under it?
 Isn’t it his duty to tell them that they are forgiven?
 These people are sorry.
 What more does Moses want from them?
 And isn’t it God’s duty to forgive them?
-No. Something must happen before they can be forgiven.
+No. Something else must happen before sins can be forgiven.

 At this point in the story, we discover the biblical word atonement.
 Moses told the people, “I will go up to the LORD; perhaps I can make atonement for your sin” (32:30).
 Atonement is what it takes to put right something that is wrong.
 Wherever there is an offense, we face the question of atonement.
 What will it take to put things right?